Karl Erb: The Erb-Ivogün partnership

 In July 1921, Erb and Maria Ivogün were married.
-That week Erb sang five Parsifals and a Belmonte at Zurich Festival.
+That week Erb sang five Parsifals and a Belmonte at Zürich Festival.
 Over the next years their musical partnership in theatre, concert, and 'Lieder-abend', grew increasingly famous.
 Their voices and personalities seemed ideally matched.
 They appeared together as Ernesto and Norina, Almaviva and Rosina, Chateauneuf and Marie, Hoffegut and Nachtigall, Martha and Lionel, Fenton and Frau Fluth, Max and Aennchen, Wilhelm Meister and Mignon, Ritter Hugo and Undine, Fenton and Alice, Duke and Gilda, Palestrina and Ighino, Bacchus and Zerbinetta, Rudolf and Mimi, Hoffmann and Olympia, and above all in the Mozart roles, Belmonte and Konstanze, Tamino and the Queen of the Night, Ferrando and Despina and Ottavio and Zerlina.
 In the concert hall they sang Italian duets, duets of Handel, Schumann and Schubert, and of modern composers as yet less well-known.

 Between 1920 and 1924, Ivogün toured twice in the United States on her own, and developed a large following there.
 The couple toured there widely together between December 1924 and late February 1925, when, after Willem Mengelberg had failed to persuade Erb to sing the St Matthew Passion in New York City, amid press sensations offering to 'buy' the performance, Erb left Maria to complete her tour and went home.
 He had to deliver Matthew Passions twice each in Munich, Elberfeld, Dortmund, Hagen, Cologne and Haarlem, all between 22 March and 13 April.
 America did not suit Erb as it suited Ivogün, and although their partnership continued for several years, they began to go their separate ways.
+They divorced in 1932.